The Starters: As The Starters (2013–2019)

 On October 1, 2013, Tas Melas revealed that The Basketball Jones would not continue.
 The show relaunched in the 2013–14 NBA season on NBA TV, with episodes airing in late October.
 A video announcement was released on YouTube on October 2, 2013, where it was announced that TBJ was officially joining NBA TV and would continue as The Starters.
 The entire team has moved their operations from Toronto to the NBA TV headquarters in Atlanta, Georgia.

 On October 21, 2013, The Starters launched their first podcast, the first of a group of previews answering 101 questions about the 2013–14 NBA season.
 The show has kept mostly the same format, with a few minor changes, most notably the removal of profanity.

+In June 2019, The Starters have been ended after the contracts of the hosts and producers were expired by the end of Summer.

-No Dunks (2019-present)
+No Dunks (2019)

 In 2019, The Starters joined The Athletic under the new name No Dunks, returning to a podcast-centred format.
 During this transition, Matt Osten left to pursue a writing career outside of the NBA sphere.
-In June 2019, The Starters have been ended after the contracts of the hosts and producers were expired by the end of Summer.